kusal-tharindu/portfolio/README.md

 <!-- photo -->

 ### 2. Open code via IDE
-You start DIE and open the download floder(DTKfolio) with it and edit it with your details.
+You start DIE and open the download floder(portfolio-main) with it and edit it with your details.
 I am using VS Code for this demo.

 ### 3. Open the html file via your localhost and view